NickvisionApps/libnick/README.md

 The above dependencies must be installed, plus the following for Windows systems:
 - sqlcipher

-### Linux/macOS Only
+### Linux
-The above dependencies must be installed, plus the following for Linux/macOS systems:
+The above dependencies must be installed, plus the following for Linux systems:
 - glib
 - libsecret
 - libuuid
 - openssl
     - Used for sqlcipher, as libnick manually builds sqlcipher on Linux as the vcpkg port is broken.

+### macOS
+The above dependencies must be installed, plus the following for macOS systems:
+- glib
+- libsecret
+- openssl
+    - Used for sqlcipher, as libnick manually builds sqlcipher on macOS as the vcpkg port is broken.

 ## Consuming libnick via vcpkg
 libnick is available through `vcpkg`.